A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

 and deterministic parameters $\A_{k_n}, \b_{k_n}$.
 The adaptation rule of $p(\y_n|k_n)$ has the same form as (\ref{eqn:jud}) with

-The Bayesian network corresponds to Fig.~\ref{fig:vertdet} b), where the use of regression classes is again reflected by the dependency of the observation model parameters on the Gaussian component $k_n$ (cf. Subsection~\ref{ssec:jud}).
+The Bayesian network corresponds to Figure~\ref{fig:vertdet}(b), where the use of regression classes is again reflected by the dependency of the observation model parameters on the Gaussian component $k_n$ (cf. Subsection~\mbox{\ref{sec:examples}-\ref{ssec:jud}}).
+The affine observation model in \eq{eqn:cmllrObsModel} is equivalent to transforming the mean vector $\m_{\x|k_n}$ and covariance matrix $\C_{\x|k_n}$ of each Gaussian component of $p(\x_n|k_n)$: